3 Top Cruise Ship Stocks To Watch in 2023

 Wondering which stocks are hot on the market this year?
-Despite the proliferation of omicron COVID-19 variants, the cruise industry has rebounded remarkably well, with major cruise lines returning their full fleets to service and, in some cases, anticipating record-breaking bookings, according to The Washington Post.
+The cruise industry has rebounded remarkably well since the pandemic, with major cruise lines returning their full fleets to service, in some cases, anticipating record-breaking bookings, according to The Washington Post.

 Overview of the Cruise Industry